vasilakisfil/Introspected-REST/README.md

 * **multi-fold**: Programming the client once to understand the Media Type.
 Then modify the client to parse and understand the API correctly using some offline contract (i.e. documentation for available resources, fields, pagination etc) and then every time the API evolves (like adding a resource or a field), reprogram the client accordingly.
-The extend of human involvement during that phase is variable depending on the weakness of the Media Type.
+The extend of human involvement during that phase depends on the weakness of the Media Type.

 An API that follows the `REST` model should be evolvable without the need of human involvement in the client side, given that the client understands the Media Type.